nwestern93/Rover_Project/README.md

 2. Our rover incorporated the following: GPIO, Interrupts, Timers, UART, I2C, Analog to Digital conversion (ADC), and PID control.

+Files have been provided within the SRC (source) folder for all of the on-board peripherals.
+We used two IR sensors, a color sensor, two 12 volt motors, a bluetooth transmitter, and an ultrasound sensor.

 Instructions:

 To implement the Obstacle Course and Drag race codes it is recommended to download a cross